The Council provides pensioner units to support elderly housing in the district at Amberley, Waikari, Cheviot and Hanmer Springs.

 What are the rentals?

-You will find the latest rentals in our Fees & Charges schedule, This document is reviewed and updated annually during the preparation of the Annual Report.
+You will find the latest weekly rentals in our Fees & Charges schedule, This document is reviewed and updated annually during the preparation of the Annual Report.